1. Home

 Travel insurance icon

-These policies cover you for a single trip to a single location.
-They’re designed for shorter term holidays, so if you’re volunteering overseas for a few weeks, and then returning back home, a single trip policy might be all you need.
+These policies cover you for one trip.
+They’re designed for shorter term holidays, so if you’re volunteering overseas for a few weeks, and then returning back home, a single-trip policy might be all you need.

 Multi-travel icon